It’s not easy being green.

 Me: Thank **** for that.

-The Doctor and Sarah are separated and Sarah is captured by Scorby (he’s really earning his money today).
-The Doctor heads for higher ground.
+Sarah is captured by Scorby (he’s really earning his money today) and the Doctor heads for higher ground.

 Sue: Chase could do with a new roof.
 It’s a mess.
-And if his roof fell in, it would **** his plants right up.
+And if this roof fell in, it would **** his plants right up.

-Chase decides to use Sarah as a guinea pig in a horrific experiment.
+Chase wants to use Sarah as a guinea pig in a horrific experiment.
 The pod begins to open and Sarah’s arm is pinned to the table by the mad millionaire.

 Sue: That was a great cliffhanger.
 It doesn’t get any better than that.